missionpinball/mpf-docs/machine_vars/index.rst

 MPF uses the concept of *machine variables* to track dynamically- created variables that apply on a machine-wide basis.
-Machine variables are similar in concept to `tracked player variables`_, except machine variables are machine-wide instead of per-player.
+Machine variables are similar in concept to :doc:`player variables </game_logic/players/index>`, except machine variables are machine-wide instead of per-player.
 Examples of things that are stored in machine variables include:

 * The number of credits on the machine (if you're using the credits mode and not set to free play)